beginning of content

 Digital probe thermometers can be used in your child's mouth (orally) or under their armpit (axillary).
 In babies younger than 3 months old, it’s best to use this type of thermometer under their arm.

 Digital temporal artery thermometers use infrared scanning of your child's forehead.
-These thermometers are easy to use but not always accurate.
+These thermometers are easy to use but are not always accurate.

 Mercury thermometers are no longer recommended as they can break and poison your child.
 Fever strips and digital pacifier thermometers are also not recommended as they are not very accurate.